jordangarrison1/jordangarrison1.github.io/essays/My-journey-as-a-Software-Engineer.md

 ---

-*The following is a Technical Essay Assignment for ICS 314 and a reflection of my programming journey thus far*
+*The following is a Technical Essay Assignment for ICS 314 and a reflection of my programming journey thus far: *

 ## My introduction to Computer Science